scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 Introduction
 ------------

 Online dating has become a common and acceptable way of finding mates.
-Of American adults, 41 percent know someone who uses online dating, 29 percent know someone who has met a partner this way, and 59 percent believe online dating is a good way to meet people [Pew16]_.
-As of 2015, online dating sites or mobile dating apps were used by 27 percent of 18-24 year olds, 22 percent of 25-34 year olds, 21 percent of 35-44 year olds, 13 percent of 45-54 year olds, and 12 percent of 55-64 year olds [Pew16]_.
-Relative to 2013, usage increased across all age groups, except 25-34 year olds.
+In the United States, 41 percent of adults know someone who uses online dating, 29 percent know someone who has met a partner this way, and 59 percent believe online dating is a good way to meet people [Pew16]_.
+In 2015, online dating sites or mobile dating apps were used by 27 percent of 18-24 year olds, 22 percent of 25-34 year olds, 21 percent of 35-44 year olds, 13 percent of 45-54 year olds, and 12 percent of 55-64 year olds [Pew16]_.
+Relative to 2013, usage across every age group, except 25-34 year olds, increased.
 Given the popularity of online dating, the way that people self-present online has broad implications for the relationships they pursue.

 Previous studies suggest that the free-text portion of online dating profiles is an important factor (after photographs) for assessing attractiveness [Fio08]_.
-The principle of homophily posits that people tend to associate and bond with individuals who are similar to themselves and that this principle strongly structures social networks and ties, most prominently by race and ethnicity [McP01]_.
+The principle of homophily posits that people tend to associate and bond with individuals who are similar to themselves and that this strongly structures social networks, most prominently by race and ethnicity [McP01]_.
 Perhaps not surprisingly, research suggests that homophily extends to online dating, with people seeking mates similar to themselves [Fio05]_.
 However, it remains unclear whether people within particular demographic groups, such as sex or ethnicity, self-present in similar ways when searching for a mate online.

 In this paper, we analyze demographic trends in online self-presentation.
 Specifically, we focus on whether people signal demographic characteristics through the way they present themselves online.
 We extend previous natural language processing analyses of online dating [Nag09]_ by using a much larger sample [#]_ and by combining NLP with supervised and unsupervised machine learning.
 We leverage multiple approaches including clustering and topic modeling as well as feature selection and modeling strategies.
-By exploring the relationships between free-text self-descriptions and demographics, we discover that we can predict users' demographic makeup and also find some unexpected insights into unintentional demographic signals in free-text writing.
+By exploring the relationships between free-text self-descriptions and demographics, we discover that we can predict users' demographic makeup and also find some unexpected insights into unintentional signaling of demographic characteristics.

 .. [#] [Nag09]_'s uses a sample of 1,000 individuals.